lrscy/lrscy.github.io/source/_posts/Coursera-Reinforcement-Learning-Course2-Week2-Notes.md

 The ONLY complication is that many state–action pairs may NEVER be visited.
 We need to estimate the value of all the actions from each state, not just the one we currently favor.
 This is the general problem of **maintaining exploration**, as discussed in the context of the [k-armed bandit problem](/2020/03/03/Coursera-Reinforcement-Learning-Course1-Week1-Notes/).

-- The first way to solve it is to try **infinite times with infinite number of episodes with nonzero probability to start episodes on each state-action pair** so that it is guaranteed that each state-action pair is visited and has a nonzero probability.
+- The first way to solve it is to try **infinite times with infinite number of episodes begin with nonzero probability on each state-action pair to start episodes** so that it is guaranteed that each state-action pair is visited and has a nonzero probability.
 We call this the <u>assumption</u> of **exploring starts**.
 - The most common alternative approach is to consider only policies that are **stochastic** with a nonzero probability **of selecting all actions in each state**.

 Obviously, in reality, we cannot gather infinite episodes from the interaction with the environment.
 It will be solved later.